MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-machine-learning-server-enterprise.md

 1. [Update service ports](../operationalize/configure-admin-cli-ports.md), if needed.

-1. In the same CLI, test the configuration.
+1. Use the CLI to test the configuration.
 Learn more about [diagnostic tests](../operationalize/configure-run-diagnostics.md).
-For the full test of the configuration, enter the following in the CLI:
+For the full test of the configuration, enter the following at the prompt:
    ```
    az ml admin diagnostic configure
    ```